devshop/typescript-interface-to-builder-class/README.md

-# typescript-interface-to-builder-class
+# TypeScript Interface to Builder Class
-Creates a builder class from a TypeScript Interface
+A VSCode extension that generates a builder class from a TypeScript interface.